MagnusVortex/Standard-Playing-Cards---OCTGN/SwitchWithAlternate_README.txt

 With a bit of cleverness, a crafty game developer could potentially hijack this functionality and use it for alternate art.
 I would recommend against doing this, however, as it would likely mean the inability to utilize the full functionality I've provided without drastic complications.
 Instead, I'd encourage a feature request for any alternate artwork support game devs find lacking.

 For a working example of these features, please see https://github.com/MagnusVortex/Standard-Playing-Cards---OCTGN/tree/Alternate
-The Six Degrees of Kevin Bacon cardset installs into the Standard Playing Cards gamedef.
-The BettyWhite+MerylStreep deck shows off the example chains from earlier.
+The 'Six Degrees of Kevin Bacon' cardset installs into the modified 'Standard Playing Cards' gamedef (version 1.1.3).
+The 'BettyWhite+MerylStreep' deck shows off the examples I used earlier in this API.